 Languages are incorporated in the curriculum in a variety of ways.
 Through FLAC, the Foreign Languages Across the Curriculum program, coursework in a wide array of fields can also be enriched through discussion and readings in a target language.
 Community-based learning courses such as "Second Language Acquisition," study away, SATA, and TRIPs-courses provide additional opportunities for our students to extend language study beyond the traditional classroom setting.
 Less formal venues on campus for practicing conversational skills include the Language Lunch tables at Freeman and the cultural activities and events hosted by the Language Fellows.

 In addition, new courses are being developed across the curriculum with an emphasis on language skills in professional settings.
 Examples include German Business Culture, Spanish for the Professions, and Medical Terminology from Greek and Latin.

-Students who demonstrate advanced proficiency in a second language in academic research or community engagement are eligible to apply for the citation on the transcript as a Global Engagement Scholars.
+Students who demonstrate advanced proficiency in a second language in academic research or community engagement are eligible to apply for the citation on the transcript as a Language Engagement Scholar.